-The WUCA Record Attempt Application (Record Attempt Application Checklist, Record Attempt Application Form, Rider and Crew Chief Contact Information and fee) must be received by the WUCA Records Chair at least 21 days prior to the proposed date of the record attempt.
+The WUCA Record Attempt Application (Rider and Crew Chief Contact Information and Fee, Record Attempt Application Checklist and Record Attempt Application Form) must be received by the WUCA Records Chair at least 21 days prior to the proposed date of the record attempt.

 For an outdoor attempt, the rider(s) will select a proposed start date.
 The attempt may begin at any time on that day, or at any time on the previous day, or at any time on the following day.
 This gives the rider(s) a three-day window in which to start the attempt.

 For an indoor attempt, the rider(s) will select a proposed start date.
 The attempt may begin at any time on that day.

 The Pre-Attempt Agreements (Pre-Attempt Agreements Checklist, Liability Releases and Certification of Official) must be received by the WUCA Records Chair at least 24 hours prior to the proposed start of the record attempt.